candiepih/monty/README.md

 <h2>Usage</h2>

 All Brainf*ck files are stored inside the bf sub directory.
-Install the `bf` interpreter to test your code: `sudo apt-get install bf`.
+Install the `bf` interpreter to run code in brainf*ck files: `sudo apt-get install bf`.
 Enter into the directory and run `bf filename`

 <h2>Files</h2>